tanvikharkar/Embedded-Systems-Design/assignment-5-tanvikharkar/README.md

 MHz wave for reference.
 Be sure to specify period, high, and low time values of the 25 kHz wave. <br /><br />
 Using SMCLK for TimerA, create a 25 kHz with a 25% duty cycle square wave by setting a pin high and low in a TimerA ISR.
 The code in main should only set up TimerA and not keep track of any timing.
-No software delays should be used.
+No software delays should be used.<br/>

 Part B: ISR Processing Measurement
 Change your code above to use a single ISR which generates a 25 kHz square wave with a 50%